 How does one wash and reuse the pad?

 The pads can be washed either by hand or in the washing machine.
-First, soak the soiled pads in cold water for 10 minutes.
+First, soak the soiled pads in cold water for about 5 minutes.
 Or rinse under a tap.
 After this, wash the pads just like you would wash any of your other clothes, either by hand or machine.
 Make sure you hang up the pads to dry in sunlight or use a dryer.
 Once washed and dried, the pad is ready for use again.

 If I cannot wash my soiled pad immediately after use, what should I do?

-Is it hygienic to use reusable cloth pads?
+Is it hygienic to use reusable pads?

 If one takes proper care of the reusable pad, then it is perfectly hygienic to keep reusing the pads.
-After soaking the soiled pad in cold water for 10 minutes or so, wash it properly.
+After soaking the soiled pad in cold water for about 5 minutes or so, wash it properly.
 Drying of the washed pad in direct sunlight will further help sanitize the pad and make it ready for reuse again.
 Alternately drying in a dryer is just fine too.